 Not all procedures which can be coded have important resource implications; for example, there is a code for venepuncture.
 Patients having these minor procedures must not be allocated the same DRG as patients having more major procedures, and a set of 'non-operating room procedures' has been identified.
-For the FORTRAN version of the grouper the UK list was not exactly the same as that for the US where, for example, '-oscopies' are done on an outpatient or office basis to a greater extent than in the UK.
-Consequently, the US list of non-operative procedures was slightly shortened in the UK.
-Adaptation of the new grouper on similar lines is being considered.
+The UK list is not exactly the same as it is in the US where, for example, '-oscopies' are done on an outpatient or office basis to a greater extent than in the UK.
+Consequently, the US list of non-operative procedures has been slightly shortened in the UK.